 The Commission is not persuaded of the case for modifying the intent of the proposal in respect of the matter of symmetry of compensation raised by Hydro Tasmania.
-However, the Commission has modified the wording of the compensation provisions of the proposed Rule in the draft Rule, to ensure consistency between the existing Rules and the proposed new clauses.
+However, the Commission has modified the wording of the compensation provisions of the proposed Rule to ensure consistency between the existing Rules and the proposed new clauses.